1Panel-dev/appstore/apps/meilisearch/README_en.md

-# Meilisearch
+## Introduction

-Meilisearch is an open-source full-text search engine known for its high customizability, speed, and ease of use.
+**Meilisearch** is an open-source full-text search engine known for its high customizability, speed, and ease of use.

-## Key Features:
+## Features

 - **Fast Full-Text Search**: Meilisearch offers excellent search performance, capable of quickly retrieving large amounts of text data.
 It uses highly optimized algorithms, enabling users to get search results in milliseconds.
 - **Open Source and Free**: Meilisearch is an open-source project and is free to use, making it easy for developers and organizations to integrate and deploy.